loftwah/linkarooie/README.md

 * Twilio
 * Cloudflare

-## GitHub Actions Workflow (coming soon)
+## GitHub Actions Workflow

 All code changes are automatically tested using GitHub Actions, focusing on region-specific AWS integration tests.
+So far basic RSpec tests have been implemented.
+More tests will be added in the future.
+Continuous deployment is also planned for the future.

 ## Contributing